amremaish/CarManagement/README.md

 1. Clone this repository.
 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Set up the database and configure environment variables in `.env`.
-4. Run the application with `python app.py`.
+4. Run the application with `python -m flask run`.

 ## Endpoints